ILLINOIS STATE LIBRARY

 A 'no' answer will generate a report and an email to both the library director (and certification contact name) and the regional library system staff.
 The library director should contact the system to determine next steps in the process.

-After March 31, the annual online certification form will no longer be available.
+The annual online certification form will not be available after the deadline.
 Library staff will need to contact their regional library system for assistance.